doctrine/dbal/docs/en/reference/types.rst

 guid
 ++++

-Maps and converts a "Globally Unique Identifier" (GUID/UUID).
+Maps and converts a "Globally Unique Identifier" (GUID).
 If you want to store a GUID, you should consider using this type, as some database vendors have a native data type for this kind of data which offers the most efficient way to store it.
 For vendors that do not support this